-The proposed ideas may be quite ambitious-perhaps overly ambitious-as the efforts to compile such primary data are substantial and availability not guaranteed.
-There is a basis for some optimism, that is the widely-held view of writers on Ragusa that the Dubrovnik Archives provide a huge potential for primary-data research, and have probably been very little exploited for economic data.
+The proposed ideas in Table 5 may be quite ambitious - perhaps overly so - as the efforts to compile such primary data are substantial, and the availability is not guaranteed.
+There is a basis for some optimism that is the widely-held view of writers on Ragusa that the Dubrovnik Archives provide a huge potential for primary-data research, and have probably been very little exploited for economic data.
+We have little doubt that further cliometric research on the economy of Ragusa/Dubrovnik provides numerous opportunities for historians, economists, and other social scientists, and that quantitative testing of the many hypotheses raised here, is possible.
+An important aspect of such research should be drawing lessons from history for current issues, with only one example being a test of the resilience hypothesis: does Ragusa show that openness, prudent finances, and an encouraging "doing-business" climate help to mitigate the effects of external shocks on small economies?